Create Our City

 Leadership Applications open now, email firstname.lastname@example.org

 Are you a numbers nerd?
 Burning Seed is seeking a Book Keeper to help us maintain our financial records.
 This is a critical role and we need to fill it asap so the current Finance Officer can train you up!
-If you've got a penchant for numbers and are interested in finding out more, take a look through the role description below, and feel free to get in touch with any questions!
+If you've got a penchant for numbers and are interested in finding out more, take a look through the role description below, and feel free to email us at email@example.com with any questions!

 Seed operates a kitchen for crew working to build our forest oasis before, during and after the event.
 In order to enable our effigy and DPI teams to focus on what they’re good at, we feed them.

 We’re going to need a 2IC in 2018 to support the Team Lead in organising and running the kitchen.
-We'll have a position description online shortly, but in the meantime feel free to come visit the Crew Wranglers onsite to find out more about the role!
+We'll have a position description online shortly, but in the meantime feel free to email us at firstname.lastname@example.org if you're interested.

 Community Crew Leadership Positions